Looking for the best day trips from Zadar? There are many wonderful day trips you can add to your itinerary for the city.

 By guided tour

 Prefer a guided tour?
-Check out this private full day tour that combines a visit to Trogir, another coastal gem and a UNESCO World Heritage site, with a visit to Split.
+Check out this private full day tour that combines a stop at Klis Fortress, with a visit to Split.

 #5 Visit the spectacular Kornati National Park